richburroughs/dojo201904/dojo.md

 ---

-#Improving the lives of software engineers and operators
+#To improve the lives of software engineers and operators through empathy

 ---